-In 1931 George Dowty set up the Aircraft Components Company at 10 Lansdown Terrace Lane in Cheltenham, his own one-man company while still employed at Gloster Aircraft Co.
+In 1931 George Dowty set up the Aircraft Components Company in No.7 Lansdown Terrace Lane in Cheltenham, his own one-man company while still employed at Gloster Aircraft Co.

 This was a shell company with no staff, capital and operated from an accommodation address in London.